-Set in the magnificent Drawing Studio of the Ruskin School of Art, this course includes practical drawing lessons given through group tuition (with some one-to-one time), visits to museums and collections, daily illustrated lectures on the history, contemporary practice and diverse role of drawing in our lives, demonstrations of materials and techniques, and - on the first day of the course - instruction in how to make your own drawing (sketch) book.
-The Drawing Book is an in-depth course, accessible and open to everyone.
-No previous experience is necessary.
-The course offers a clear foundation in drawing for the absolute beginner and refreshment to the more experienced artist.
+Set in the magnificent Drawing Studio of the Ruskin School of Art, Sarah Simblet leads practical drawing lessons through group tuition (with some one-to-one time), visits to museums and collections, daily illustrated lectures on the history, contemporary practice and diverse role of drawing in our lives, demonstrations of materials and techniques, and - on the first day of the course - instruction in how to make your own drawing (sketch) book to then use and fill throughout the week.

 “There is a point in all our lives when we first control our mark and make it a line, then drag our line into a loop and from that first unit build and describe the shape of something or someone we know.
 As children we love to draw.
 Hours are devoured in the inextinguishable blaze of our imaginations wielding across paper brightly coloured crayons, pens and paints...
 As a teacher of drawing I work with people of diverse ages, aspirations and experience, and I enjoy no greater reward than seeing a beginner’s face illuminated with the surprise of what they can achieve.

 "Drawing occupies a unique place in every creator's life, be they a sculptor planning an installation, a fashion designer, architect or engineer, a member of an evening class, a composer notating a score, or a quantum physicist trying to see for themselves the forces and fluctuations of the universe.
 For me personally, drawing is the most immediate expression of seeing, thinking and feeling, a tool for investigating ideas, a recorder of knowledge, and a reflector of experiences.
 Drawing is the mirror through which I can understand my place in the world, it shows me how I think and makes me feel excited to be alive.”
 Sarah Simblet.